-Radar vs High-Speed Camera Tech: What Golf Clubs Really Need to Know
+Radar vs High-Speed Camera Tech: What Golf Clubs and Home Simulator Buyers Really Need to Know

 - oksana156

-If you’re planning the next stage of your club’s practice, coaching or simulator offering, the launch monitor you choose will quietly decide everything: How accurate your data is.
+If you’re planning the next stage of your club’s or home simulator setup, the launch monitor you choose will quietly decide everything: How accurate your data is.
 How practical your setup feels day-to-day.
 How many members actually use it.

-Most clubs quickly bump into the same question:
+Most buyers quickly bump into the same question:

 Do we go radar-based, or high-speed camera-based?

 Both technologies are brilliant when used in the right environment.
-Radar has become synonymous with outdoor tour ranges, while modern high-speed camera systems (like Uneekor) now underpin many of the best indoor and covered-bay simulators worldwide.
+Radar has become synonymous with outdoor tour-level ranges, while modern high-speed camera systems (like Uneekor) now underpin many of the best indoor simulators, coaching studios, covered-bays and premium residential builds worldwide.

-This guide breaks down how each works, where they shine and why camera-based systems are increasingly becoming the smarter, more flexible choice for golf clubs - indoors and outdoors on the range.
+This guide breaks down how each works, where they shine and why camera-based systems are increasingly becoming the smarter, more flexible choice for golf clubs, driving ranges and high-end home installations.

 The Basics: What a Launch Monitor Is Actually Doing